randyrossi/vicii-kawari/FORKING.md

 1. Add a math co-processor

-   Repurpose some of the unused registers between 0x30 and 0x3c for a math co-processor.
+   Repurpose some of the unused registers between 0x30 and 0x3c for a more sophisticated math co-processor.
 Use the math co-processor to write some accelerated drawing routines.

 2. Add a display address translator (DAT)

    Provide a convenient x,y coordinate to memory location & bit function for different graphics modes so the CPU doesn't have to make those computations.
 This can make for much faster drawing routines.

 3. Add extra sprites